haxiomic/dts2hx/ROADMAP.md

 - Intersection Types
 	- `function intersectionBetweenTypeParams<A, B>(p: A & B): void;` -> `p: { }` ??
-	- If type is in the haxe standard library, it is not intersectable.
-	- If a type has index signatures, rasterize
+	- If a type has index signatures, rasterize?

 - Index signatures
 	- Haxe compiler feature requests